 Upon graduating from Georgetown University (Washington, DC) with a degree in economics in 1997, Tom joined Teach For America and taught fourth grade in Donna, Texas for three years, after which he successfully launched the IDEA Academy in 2000, serving as the first board president and founding principal.
 At 24 years of age, Tom was then Texas’ youngest-ever charter school founder.
-Since 2000, Tom has led the replication efforts of the original school, and system-wide there are now over 13,000 students enrolled in the 28 schools that comprise IDEA Public Schools, with two more schools set to open in the fall of 2013.
+Since 2000, Tom has led the replication efforts of the original school, and system-wide there are now more than 15,000 students enrolled in the 30 schools that comprise IDEA Public Schools, with six more schools set to open in the fall of 2014.

 The mission of IDEA Public Schools is to prepare students from underserved communities for success in college and citizenship.
 Currently, over 93% of graduates are on college campuses across the nation, where they continue to receive support and guidance from IDEA.